 Today I’m going to attempt to something a little bit different.
 Instead of discussing a particular comic story or series I’m going to talk about a special building – The Kyoto International Manga Museum.
 If you’re ever in Kyoto, a wonderful city which shows the best of old Japan, then you need to do yourself a favour and visit it.
 That’s exactly what I did back in mid-December while travelling around Japan.
 You won’t regret it.

 The Kyoto International Manga Museum opened its doors back in 2006 in the building of an old school and it oozes passion for the Japanese comics industry.
-When you enter the museum the first thing you’ll encounter are a series of shelves which make up the Manga Expo, full of manga that’s been translated for audiences all over the world.
+When you enter the museum the first thing you’ll encounter is dozens of shelves which make up the Manga Expo, full of manga that’s been translated for audiences all over the world.
 While manga is a Japanese through-and-through this shows very early on that it is loved throughout the world.

 From there you’re free to take your own path around the museum.
-In one direction there’s the Children’s Library – full with kid friendly comics and picture books.
+In one direction there’s the Children’s Library – full of kid-friendly comics and picture books.
 In another direction is 100 Maiko Exhibition, consisting of 100 illustrations of maiko (apprentice geisha) from a wide range of artists.
-Otherwise, you can hit the reading shelves and browse to your hearts content.
+Otherwise, you can hit the reading shelves and browse to your heart’s content.

 - A tribute to the school.
 As I mentioned early, the site of Kyoto International Manga Museum used to be a school and they haven’t forgotten that heritage at all.
 There’s a room dedicated to the school, with old photographs and items, showing the building’s past life.